isimmons/office-twit/readme.md

 ## OfficeTwit is a twitter clone built on Laravel PHP framework v 4.2
 ### Yes that's right.
-I said 4.2
+I said 4.2 -- "laravel/framework": "4.2.*"
-### UNSTABLE but amazingly works very well :-)
+### UNSTABLE but works very well for now :-)

 #TODO
 * Go through entire project checking for SOLID principles
 * Check all endpoints for security
-* Do not remove the above two items until application is complete
+* Do not remove the above two items until application is ready for deploy
 * Figure out how I want to implement public viewable profiles
 * Allow search for public viewable profiles from user who is not logged in (not sure?)
 * Create admin section with many configs for company IT administrator to be a Twit Nazi